alesniewska/Methyl/README.md

 1. Find distance between CpG in sequence and calculate median of distances
 2. If distance between CpG is shorter than calculated median distance add CpG to pre-island
 3. Select pre-island which is biggest or equal than minimal CpGisland length
-4. If sum of C% and G% is biggest than minimal value and Obs/Exp is biggest than minimal value write CpGisland.
+4. If sum of C% and G% is biggest than minimal value and Obs/Exp is biggest than minimal value write CpGisland

 ![alt text](https://raw.githubusercontent.com/alesniewska/Methyl/master/images/obs_exp.jpg?token=AJMQADD5VIOPFDV42N5CCEC5LLF6S)